acieslewicz/SeedLabMiniProject/README.md

-# SeedLabCV
+# Seed Lab Mini Project
-This is the Computer Vision Portion of Seed Lab.
+The completed code for the SEED Lab Mini Project.